sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/02_inputs.rst

 Model Results Directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a comprehensive analysis, the SEAT QGIS plugin uses two distinct directories from your model results:
+The SEAT QGIS plugin uses two distinct directories from your model results:

 1. **Baseline Results Directory**: Contains the model results without any devices.
 If left blank, a 0dB baseline will be assumed.
 2. **Model Results Directory**: Contains the model results with devices.